 Indoor vertical farming can increase crop yields, overcome limited land area, and even reduce farming’s impact on the environment by cutting down distance traveled in the supply chain.
 Indoor vertical farming can be defined as the practice of growing produce stacked one above another in a closed and controlled environment.
 By using growing shelves mounted vertically, it significantly reduces the amount of land space needed to grow plants compared to traditional farming methods.
 This type of growing is often associated with city and urban farming because of its ability to thrive in limited space.
 Vertical farms are unique in that some setups don’t require soil for plants to grow.
-Most are either hydroponic, where vegetables is grown in a nutrient-dense bowl of water, or aeroponic, where the plant roots are systematically sprayed with water and nutrients.
+Most are either hydroponic, where vegetables are grown in a nutrient-dense bowl of water, or aeroponic, where the plant roots are systematically sprayed with water and nutrients.
 In lieu of natural sunlight, artificial grow lights are used.

 Vertical farms use up to 70% less water than traditional farms.

 From sustainable urban growth to maximizing crop yield with reduced labor costs, the advantages of indoor vertical farming are apparent.
-Vertical farming can control variables such as light, humidity, and water to precisely measure year round, increasing food production with reliable harvests.
+Vertical farming can control variables such as light, humidity, and water to precisely measure year-round, increasing food production with reliable harvests.
 The reduced water and energy usage optimizes energy conservation -- vertical farms use up to 70% less water than traditional farms.
 Labor is also greatly reduced by using robots to handle harvesting, planting, and logistics, solving the challenge farms face from the current labor shortage in the agriculture industry.